Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * The selected plane is not XY;
 * G53 is in effect;
 * A system macro (i.e. one that is invoked automatically, such as homing or tool change) is being run.

+Note: if G69 coordinate rotaton is in effect and you use one of G54 thru G59.3 to switch to a different workplace coordinate system, the rotation origin will move in line with the origin of the workplace coordinate system.

 ## G69: Cancel coordinate rotation